-QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2017

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 for the transition period from to

-Commission File Number 001-07845

-(Exact name of registrant as specified in its charter)

-Missouri

-(State or other jurisdiction of incorporation or organization)

-No. 1 Leggett Road Carthage, Missouri

-(Address of principal executive offices)

-Registrant's telephone number, including area code (417) 358-8131

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer

-Non-accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company

-Emerging growth company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵

-Common stock outstanding as of May 1, 2017: 132,307,307

-(I.R.S.
-Employer Identification No.)

-(Zip Code)
+× QUARTERLY REPORT PURSUANT TO SEC 1934 TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the quarterly y period ended March 31, 2017 OR TRANSITION REPORT PURSUANT TO SEC 1934 TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF for the trans ition period from to Commission n File Number 001-07845 ATT, INCORPORATED gistrant as specified in its charter) Missouri (State or other jurisdiction of incorporation or organization) 44-0324630 (I.R.S.
+Employer Identification No.) No. 1 Leggett Road Carthage, Missouri (Address of principal executive offices) 64836 (Zip Code) Registrant's telephone n number, including area code (417) 358-8131 luring orts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 strant was required to file such reports), and (2) has been subject to such filing equir ronically and posted on its corporate Web site, if any, every Interactive Data File in S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter Yes ⊠ No □ emerg d filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an er," "accelerated filer," "smaller reporting company," and "emerging growth company Large accelerated filer Accelerated filer □ Non-a accelerated filer g company) Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the reg r revised financial accounting standards provided pursuant to Sec istrant has elected not to use the extended transition period for complying with any tion 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company ((as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \boxtimes Common stock outstanding as of May 1, 2017: 132,307,307